How Severe Mental Health Disorders Can Destroy Family Finances

 How much?
 Well, it’s complicated.
 A typical month for us with our employer-sponsored insurance looks a bit like this:

 - $200 to $250 for multiple weekly therapy co-pays

 That comes to a total of $290 to $340 per month at a minimum.
 There have been times when we had to pay more for extra therapy sessions or wanted to try a gym pass, yoga classes, or therapeutic treatment – all related to his mental health.

 And then there is the other side of the coin: when mental health decides to go haywire.
 Like in any other medical emergency, there are sometimes signs this is about to happen.
 But in most cases, it comes out of the blue when we least expect it.

 For example, as we moved to our new home in Philadelphia, my husband began to react negatively to a medication he’d been using for a year.
 The situation escalated, and we wound up racing to find any doctor who could see him as his condition deteriorated.
 But every doctor’s appointment book was filled for three to four months in advance.

 So my husband’s only choice?
 Visit the emergency room.
 There, he could see a psychiatrist and be placed on a transitioning drug to tide him over until he could see his new doctor.
 The total out-of-pocket cost for a 20-minute ER and hospital visit?
 Nearly $750.

 For most personal finance stories, this is the point in the article when I write how we have saved money doing X or how you could prevent crises from costing you a fortune by doing Y. Unfortunately, I have nothing to offer for you.

-But the brutal, heartbreaking truth is that there’s no easy answer when it comes to a major mental health disorders.
+But the brutal, heartbreaking truth is that there’s no easy answer when it comes to a major mental health disorder.